-Figure 8.
-Examples of voluntary sustainability standards in the agricultural sector scaling up the market share of goods that meet voluntary green standards; and weakness of processes for verifying that standards are indeed being met.
+The growing range of private environmental standards in the global marketplace is accompanied by important questions about transparency, fairness, and effectiveness.
+There are concerns about growing consumer confusion and fatigue in the face of complex information and proliferating consumer labels; how the criteria and benchmarks that underpin standards are defined and by whom; the transparency of the requirements embodied in standards; the challenge of scaling up the market share of goods that meet voluntary green standards; and weakness of processes for verifying that standards are indeed being met.
 As in the case of labour rights, on which companies have long been engaged in voluntary CSR and due diligence schemes, widespread challenges regularly arise in regard to the ability of companies to secure and ensure credible environmental action is being taken along the supply chain.
 From an accountability perspective, whistle-blowers, civil society organizations, and investigative journalists play a key role in revealing and publicizing the realities in ways that raise the reputational risk of weak voluntary efforts.

 A key challenge with private standards is that 'green' claims can mislead consumers: a leading example of this is the pervasive labelling of plastic packaging products as recyclable, when in fact only a minor share of such products is in fact recycled.
 A related challenge is discerning how much difference private standards and labels make on the ground.
 How much market influence, for instance, the supply chain decisions of a single retailer has on production practices in distant markets will depend on its size, purchasing power, market share and ability to forge alliances with other companies.
-Not surprisingly, adoption of VSS is higher in markets with a relatively high level of consumer demand for sustainable products and adoption levels vary greatly across countries depending on income levels.
-In terms of market impact, while some VSS have achieved market penetration of 15 per cent of the global market for certain products, success at moving beyond this market share has been limited to specific products.
-More than 25 per cent of the world's coffee, for instance, is produced using VSS and the share of the world's land dedicated to coffee that is certified as sustainable has been estimated at close to 50 per cent.
+Not surprisingly, adoption of VSS is higher in markets with a relatively high level of consumer demand for sustainable products255 and adoption levels vary greatly across countries depending on income levels.256 In terms of market impact, while some VSS have achieved market penetration of 15 per cent of the global market for certain products, success at moving beyond this market share has been limited to specific products.257 More than 25 per cent of the world's coffee, for instance, is produced using VSS and the share of the world's land dedicated to coffee that is certified as sustainable has been estimated at close to 50 per cent.258

 In 2021, an independent, UK government-mandated Global Resources Initiative concluded that private, voluntary efforts fall far short of what is needed to support sustainable agriculture in the countries from which UK companies import, and called for a stronger focus on minimum legal standards across jurisdiction as a prerequisite for progress.
-A 2021 Greenpeace International report entitled 'Destruction: Certified' captured such concerns in a report documenting the limited track-record of voluntary certification schemes in preventing deforestation.
+A 2021 Greenpeace International report entitled 'Destruction: Certified' captured such concerns in a report documenting the limited track-record of voluntary certification schemes in preventing deforestation.259